-The Town utilizes an adopted Plan of Development to maintain it's rural and seashore character.
+The Town utilizes an adopted Plan of Development to maintain its rural and seashore character.
 Under the Town Charter, the Planning and Zoning Commission is responsible for approval of all projects.
-Current zoning regulations were adopted on April 10, 1953, with various revisions adopted since that time.
+Current zoning regulations were adopted on April 10, 1953, with various revisions being adopted since that time.
 The Town is completely zoned with approximately 80% of the land zoned residential, with one to two acre lots.
 The balance of the Town is zoned commercial or light industrial.
 The areas zoned for one acre can include apartment or condominium units.
 As part of the Town Plan of Development, open space and preservation of the seashore and rural character of the Town are major goals.
 To that end, the Town has provided for 3 parks, including the Surf Club Beach area, a 45-acre beach/recreation facility owned by the Town that provides beaches, picnic area, basketball and volleyball courts, as well as baseball, softball, football and soccer fields.

-From January 1, 2010 to September 30, 2010, there were approximately 115 single family home sales and prices ranged from \$193,000 to \$3,550,000.
-The average selling price was approximately \$561,600.
-Newly constructed single family homes ranged between \$525,000 and \$906,500 for the period of January 1, 2010 to September 30, 2010.
+For calendar year 2009, there were approximately 150 single family homes sales and prices ranged from \$225,000 to \$2,600,000.
+The average selling price of all single family homes sold in 2009 was approximately \$570,000.
+The value of newly constructed single family homes was approximately \$480,000.